Comprehensive Phonics Apps for kids, handcrafted by experienced teachers to lay a solid foundation in reading and spelling.

 UptoSix Phonics Level 2… Coming Soon!

-UptoSix Phonics program is divided into two parts.
-UptoSix Phonics -Level 1 or the Foundation Level and Uptosix Phonics -Level 2 or the Advanced Level.
+UptoSix Phonics program has two parts.
+UptoSix Phonics – the Foundation Level and Uptosix Phonics Plus-or the Advanced Level.

-The Uptosix Phonics Level 1 app is suitable for children aged 3 years and above, In this level, children learn:
+The Uptosix Phonics Level 1 app is suitable for children aged three years and above; in this level, children learn:

 A digraph is one sound represented by two letters.

 <ai> as in rain